Rate-monotonic scheduling: Priority inheritance

 In practice there is no mathematical difference (in terms of the Liu-Layland system utilization bound) between the lazy and immediate algorithms, and the immediate algorithms are more efficient to implement, and so they are the ones used by most practical systems.

 An example of usage of basic priority inheritance is related to the "Mars Pathfinder reset bug" which was fixed on Mars by changing the creation flags for the semaphore so as to enable the priority inheritance.

-Interrupt Service Routines
+Interrupt service routines

 All interrupt service routines (ISRs), whether they have a hard real-time deadline or not should be included in RMS analysis to determine schedulability in cases where ISRs have priorities above all scheduler-controlled tasks.
 An ISR may already be appropriately prioritized under RMS rules if its processing period is shorter than that of the shortest, non-ISR process.
 However, an ISR with a period/deadline longer than any non-ISR process period with a critical deadline results in a violation of RMS and prevents the use of the calculated bounds for determining schedulability of a task set.